 We are exposed to risks related to the weakness and volatility of the economic and political situation in Asia, the United States, Europe (including Spain, where Santander Spain, our controlling shareholder, is based), Brazil, Argentina and other nations.
-Even though the world economy and the financial and capital markets have been recovering from the 2008 crisis throughout 2010 and early 2011, the conditions of the global markets again deteriorated in 2011 and continued through 2012.
-European countries encountered serious fiscal problems, including high debt levels that impaired growth and increased the risk of sovereign default.
-Also in 2011, the United States faced fiscal difficulties, which culminated in the downgrade of the U.S. long-term sovereign credit rating by S&P. Ongoing political debates in 2012 with respect to how the United States government would address the so-called "fiscal cliff" contributed to economic uncertainty.
-In 2012, spillovers from the crisis in Europe weighed negatively on activity and confidence and the global recovery slowed.
-In 2013, a general recovery was observed in the Eurozone and US economics.
 Although economic conditions in Europe and the United States may differ significantly from economic conditions in Chile, investors' reactions to developments in these other countries may have an adverse effect on the market value of securities of Chilean issuers.
 In particular, investor perceptions of the risks associated with our securities may be affected by perception of risk conditions in Spain.

 If these nations' economic conditions deteriorate, the economy in Chile, as both a neighboring country and a trading partner, could also be affected and could experience slower growth than in recent years, with possible adverse impact on our borrowers and counterparties.
 If this were to occur, we would potentially need to increase our allowances for loan losses, thus affecting our financial results, our results of operations and the price of our securities.
-As of December 31, 2015, approximately 4.3% of our assets were held abroad.
+As of December 31, 2016, approximately 5.9% of our assets were held abroad.
 There can be no assurance that the ongoing effects of the global financial crisis will not negatively impact growth, consumption, unemployment, investment and the price of exports in Chile.
 Crises and political uncertainties in other Latin American countries could also have an adverse effect on Chile, the price of our securities or our business.

-Chile has considerable economic ties with China.
-In 2015, 26.3% of Chile's exports went to China, mainly copper.
+Chile has considerable economic ties with China, the United States and Europe.
+In 2016, approximately 24.1% of Chile's exports went to China, mainly copper.
 China's economy has grown at a strong pace in recent times, but a slowdown in economic activity in China may affect Chile's GDP and export growth as well as the price of copper, which is Chile's main export.
+Chile exported approximately 17.8% of total exports to the United States and 18.7 % to Europe in 2016.